 Pre-Exposure Prophylaxis or "PrEP" is an HIV prevention option for people who do not have HIV but are at high risk of getting it.
-PrEP is highly effective for preventing HIV if used as prescribed (one pill a day).
+PrEP is highly effective for preventing HIV if used as prescribed.
 Your risk of getting HIV from sex can be even lower if you combine PrEP with condoms and other prevention methods.

 How can I get PrEP?

 - If you have health insurance and have a healthcare provider, talk to your doctor to find out if PrEP is for you.

 - If you have health insurance and need to find a PrEP provider, visit PleasePrEPme.org to find a provider near you.

 - If you do not have health insurance, contact Santa Clara County PrEP Navigation Services line for assistance at (408) 792-3720 or at [email protected]